pulp/pulp/docs/sphinx/dev-guide/newtypesupport/plugin/importers.rst

 of how to implement them are found in the docstrings for each method.

 .. warning::
- It is highly recommended that importers that implement a sync method also implement support for cancelling the sync.
+ Importers that implement a sync method must also implement support for cancelling the sync.

 .. _importer_sync: